This protects you when you borrow money or buy products or services on credit.

 • borrow money on an agreed overdraft

-• buy products and services on credit (sometimes called hire purchase).
+• buy products and services on credit (such as hire purchase or Buy Now Pay Later arrangements).

 Hire purchase and buying on credit